Golden fluffy Maple Pudding from 1940 is a baked pudding with a moist cake-like texture and sweet maple syrup glaze.

 • In a mixing bowl shift baking powder, salt, and cake flour together.
 Set aside.

-• In sauce pan, bring maple syrup to boil over medium heat.
-Pour into greased baking dish and set aside.
+• In a saucepan, bring maple syrup to boil over medium heat.
+Pour into a greased baking dish and set aside.

 • In a second mixing bowl, cream shortening and sugar together until fluffy.